cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 Instead of replaying all the WALs up to the latest one, we can ask PostgreSQL to stop replaying WALs at any given point in time.
-This technique is used by PostgreSQL to implement *point-in-time* recovery.
+PostgreSQL uses this technique to implement *point-in-time* recovery.
-This allows you to restore the database to its state at any time after base backup was taken.
+This allows you to restore the database to its state at any time after the base backup was taken.

 The operator will generate the configuration parameters required for this feature to work if a recovery target is specified like in the following